danadayan/daisy-mrd/README.md

 ## Citation

-If you use DAISY-MRD in your research, please cite:
+If you use daisy-mrd in your research, please cite:

 ```
 ```